-When you think about dictation equipment, the first thing that pops in your head is probably digital voice recorders.
-So what is the best digital voice recorder for dictation?
+When you think about dictation equipment, the first thing that pops into your head is probably digital voice recorders.
+So, what is the best digital voice recorder for dictation?

-Well, the answer is that there’s no simple answer.
-The best recorder for dictation will depend on your specific needs and situation.
+Well, there’s no simple answer.
+Choosing best dictation recorder depends on your specific needs.
 And when you’re purchasing a voice recorder for dictation, the most important question to ask is:

 How do you plan to use the recorder?